apurvwagh/Devops_interview_questions/README.md

 7. Operating System – Firewall and listening ports.
 8. Application – Running and bound to the correct interface.
 ====================================================================
-2) You shared an AMI with another AWS account, but they still can’t launch an instance from it.
+Question 2) You shared an AMI with another AWS account, but they still can’t launch an instance from it.
 What’s usually missed?

 Ans: Sharing the AMI isn’t enough.
 You also need to share the associated EBS snapshot.
 Without that, the AMI looks valid but fails at launch.